 Moreover energy performance certificates for buildings must necessarily incorporate so-called recommendations for improving energy performance.
-Compliance with this simple standard requires a simulation process that must produce results that detail not only the actions to be carried out and the tabulated efficiency improvement, but also the detailed study of the economic analysis of savings measures under real conditions based on historical consumption data of the building (according to Annex III of the official model for energy efficiency certificates for buildings, published by the Ministry for Ecological Transition of the Government of Spain).
+Compliance with this simple standard requires a simulation process that must produce results that detail not only the actions to be carried out and the tabulated efficiency improvement, but also the detailed study of the economic analysis of savings measures under real conditions based on historical consumption data of the building.

 The BIM work methodology has no competence in simulation processes; actually, it could be said that the BIM model "was born for simulation".
 A BIM model that incorporates information on the thermal characteristics of the enclosure, as well as 5D information based on the cost of the elements, will make it possible to obtain efficiency and cost reports practically immediately.
 The incorporation and/or substitution of alternative elements (which can be integrated into a single model) will suffice to obtain the efficiency/cost comparison of potential actions to be carried out on the model.
-These actions, which can be carried out almost immediately in the BIM model, would require tedious trial and error processes using more traditional methodologies (based on spreadsheets, databases and non-integrated models).
+These actions, which can be carried out almost immediately in the BIM model, would require tedious trial and error processes using more traditional methodologies (based on spread sheets, databases and non-integrated models).